-The previous safeguards are especially important in the context of markets subject to additional factors that could facilitate collusion, such as those characterised by high levels of market concentration, symmetric market shares, product homogeneity, little innovation, price and costs transparency, stability of demand and little entry or exit of competitors, among others.33
+The previous safeguards are especially important in the context of markets subject to additional factors that could facilitate collusion, such as those characterised by high levels of market concentration, symmetric market shares, product homogeneity, low innovation, price and costs transparency, stability of demand and low levels of entry or exit of competitors, among others.31

 Regarding collusive behaviour, undertakings should have internal mechanisms to identify and prevent anticompetitive behaviour, for deterring illegal conduct, first, and if applicable, making it possible to apply for leniency.
 This is the purpose of the existence of leniency programmes.
-In this respect, a reliable and effective compliance commitment demands full disclosure of background information to the authorities in the event of identifying a cartel.34
+In this respect, in Chile a reliable and effective compliance commitment demands full disclosure of background information to the authorities in the event of identifying a cartel.32

 Collusive conduct is the most serious competition infringement.
-In Chile, the Supreme Court imposed fines in cartel cases of more than US\$45 million in total in January 2020,35 and in December 2019, the FNE filed an antitrust claim for
+In Chile, the Supreme Court imposed fines in cartel cases of more than US\$45 million in total in January 2020,33 and in December 2019, the FNE filed an antitrust claim for collusion against companies active in the market of feed and nutrition for salmon, requesting fines totalling US\$70 million.34 More recently, in October 2021, the FNE filed a claim against Brink's, Prosegur and Loomis, companies active in the securities transportation market, and six of their executives, for, according to the